williamwight/CJAconnectionsAPI/README.md

 # Connections

+This guide includes instructions for using the following endpoints:

+* GET connection by ID: Retrieve a specific connection by connection ID
+* GET all connections: Retrieve all connections for an organization

 ## GET connection by ID

 Use this endpoint to retrieve the data for a specific connection by using the connection ID.